Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What's an Asthma Flare-Up?

 An asthma flare-up is when asthma symptoms get worse, making someone wheeze, cough, or be short of breath.
-An asthma flare-up can happen even when asthma is controlled.
+An asthma flare-up can happen even when someone's asthma is well-controlled.

 Asthma flare-ups are also called asthma attacks or exacerbations.

-Triggers like allergies, respiratory infections (like a cold), cigarette smoke, exercise, or even cold air can cause a flare-up and make asthma symptoms worse.
+Triggers like allergies, viral respiratory infections (like the flu or common cold), tobacco smoke, cold and dry air, hot and humid air, pet dander, or pollen can cause a flare-up and make asthma symptoms worse.

 What Happens During an Asthma Flare-Up?